 Public CNG stations are currently limited but the number of locations is expanding rapidly.
-Individual consumers or public/private fleet operators may also choose to install their own CNG fueling stations.
+Public/private fleet operators may also choose to install their own CNG fueling stations.

 View a map of Georgia existing and proposed CNG fueling stations open to the public or use the U.S. Government Department of Energy's Alternative Fueling Station Locator to find the public station nearest you.